-A rite is performed on each of the three days, but on Nov 3, which is the birthday of Emperor Meiji, an envoy from the Imperial Court attends the rite.
+A rite is performed on each of the three days, but on Nov 3, which is the anniversary of Emperor Meiji's birthday, an envoy from the Imperial Court attends the rite.

 Bugaku, noh & kyogen, hogaku hobu, sankyoku and satsuma biwa are performed at the temporary stage set up in front of the shrine building.
-Officially you're not allowed to take photos of them according to the brochure distributed on-site, but in reality you can (except for noh & kyogen where a sign forbidding taking pictures will be displayed), though I'll refrain from showing them here.
+Of these, noh & kyogen is not allowed to take photos.

 Chrysanthemum flowers will be on display along the main approach from the second torii gate.
 This exhibition will be a month long.

-Ikebana flowers (Japanese traditional flower arragement) will be displayed at the corridor.
+Ikebana flowers (Japanese traditional flower arragements) offered to the divinities will be displayed at the corridor.

-Sake liquors, traditional sweets and local specialities dedicated to the shrine from around the nation are also on display at the corridor.
+Sake liquors, traditional sweets and specialty products dedicated to the deities from around the nation are also on display at the corridor.

-Martial arts demonstration will be held in the northwestern part of the precincts on Nov 3.
+Martial arts will be demonstrated in the northwestern part of the precincts on Nov 3 all day long.

 Momote-shiki is a kind of traditional archery ritual.
 It is held at the northeastern part of the shrine grounds on Nov 3.

-Perhaps the most famous event held during this festival is yabusame also held on November 3.
+Perhaps the most famous event held during this festival is the yabusame also held on November 3.
 I've visited this event once, but due to the crowdedness of visitors and the land form, I couldn't see it at all.
-If you want to see this event, you may have to go to the site beforehand.
+Above photo is not the yabusame itself but the horsemen getting ready to participate a few hours before.

 The Tokyo-to Nogyo-sai, literally meaning the Tokyo Agriculture Festival, is also held on the northern grounds of the shrine every year from November 2 to 3.

-Tents displaying and selling vegetables, flowers, etc. are set up.
+Tents displaying vegetables, flowers, etc. are set up.